Datenschmutz/Voron-Backup-Script/backup-script/README.md

 ```
     bash install.sh
 ### rClone Setup for S3 Storage
->I use the Contabo S3 storage based on Cleph for my tutorial, the configuration may differ for other providers.
+>I use the Contabo S3 storage based on Cleph for my tutorial, the configuration may differ for other providers.[^1]
 * Press `n` for new remote storage
 * Specify a rClone Destination *name*, e.g. `MyS3-Storage`
 * Press `4` for *Amazon S3 Compliant Storage Providers including AWS, Alibaba, Ceph, Digital Ocean, Dreamhost, IBM COS, Minio, SeaweedFS, and Tencent COS*